Things To Do In Panama: Beaches and More

 Panama City is also the jazz capital of Central America, and among the best things to do in Panama there is attending the Panama Jazz Festival which usually takes place each year in January.
 I love jazz, and I’d be glad to visit Panama again just for that!

 The Panama Canal is one of the unmissable places to visit in Panama.
 Not far from the city, it is one of those attractions that anybody visiting Panama will love.
 Panama tourism – and its economy altogether – thrives around the Canal.
 There is a very interesting museum that has a great exhibit of photos and documents on the construction of the Canal.
 Yet, it is undeniable that one of the top things to do in Panama is admiring the huge ships that cross the Panama Canal at the Miraflores Locks.
+They now even sell boat tours of the Panama Canal online.
+I’d certainly do one if I go back.

 Among the things to do in Panama City, Panama, one that I truly enjoyed was having a beer at La Rana Dorada.
 I am far from being an alcoholic (in fact, I am quite the lightweight) but I like a good draught beer, which is almost impossible to find in Latin America.
 La Rana Dorada is a really nice brewery in Casco Viejo, that also has some decent pub food.
 It is pricey, but worth every cent.
 There are various beers to choose from – I particularly liked the Pale Ale.
 To top off the good beer, La Rana Dorada has a great view of the skyline of Panama City.